 The recommendations were excellent.

-Being that this is Andalusia, the tapas culture is strong also in Granada.
+Being that this is Andalusia, the tapas culture is also strong in Granada.
 Many travelers mentioned Calle Navas as the most famous street for tapas restaurants.
 It’s a narrow pedestrian street just south of the cathedral, on the other side of the wide Calle Reyes Católicos.

-Upon closer inspection it turned out that the reputation of Calle Navas was overrated.
+Upon closer inspection, it turned out that the reputation of Calle Navas was overrated.

 We walked up and down the street and noted that there were many restaurants located side by side, maybe some great ones too.